Be a Star! Enter the Third Annual ARRL Video Contest

 - Judging: Videos will be judged on overall quality and creativity.
 The decisions of the judges -- composed of HQ editorial and production staff -- are final.

-- Prizes: The winning entry in each category (Professional and Amateur) will be awarded $500, while the second-place winners will receive $250 and the third-place winners will receive $100.
-Winning videos will be displayed on the ARRL website.
+- Prizes: The first place winner will be awarded $500, while the second-place winners will receive $250 and the third-place winner will receive $100.
+Winning videos will be displayed on the ARRL website and on the ARRLHQ YouTube channel.